Spread of Christianity: Germanic peoples

 The Germanic people underwent gradual Christianization from Late Antiquity.
 In the 4th century, the early process of Christianization of the various Germanic people was partly facilitated by the prestige of the Christian Roman Empire amongst European pagans.
 Until the decline of the Roman Empire, the Germanic tribes who had migrated there (with the exceptions of the Saxons, Franks, and Lombards, see below) had converted to Christianity.
-Many of them, notably the Goths and Vandals, adopted Arianism instead of the Trinitarian (a.k.a.
+A number of them, notably the Goths and Vandals, adopted Arianism instead of the Trinitarian (a.k.a.
 Nicene or orthodox) beliefs that were dogmatically defined by the Church Fathers in the Nicene Creed and Council of Chalcedon.
 The gradual rise of Germanic Christianity was, at times, voluntary, particularly amongst groups associated with the Roman Empire.

 From the 6th century AD, Germanic tribes were converted (and re-converted) by missionaries of the Catholic Church.

 Many Goths converted to Christianity as individuals outside the Roman Empire.
 Most members of other tribes converted to Christianity when their respective tribes settled within the Empire, and most Franks and Anglo-Saxons converted a few generations later.
 During the later centuries following the Fall of Rome, as schism between the dioceses loyal to the Pope of Rome in the West and those loyal to the other Patriarchs in the East, most of the Germanic peoples (excepting the Crimean Goths and a few other eastern groups) would gradually become strongly allied with the Catholic Church in the West, particularly as a result of the reign of Charlemagne.

 Goths

 In the 3rd century, East-Germanic peoples migrated into Scythia.
 Gothic culture and identity emerged from various East-Germanic, local, and Roman influences.
-In the same period, Gothic raiders took captives among the Romans, including many Christians, (and Roman-supported raiders took captives among the Goths).
+In the same period, Gothic raiders took captives among the Romans, including multiple Christians, (and Roman-supported raiders took captives among the Goths).

 Wulfila or Ulfilas was the son or grandson of Christian captives from Sadagolthina in Cappadocia.
 In 337 or 341, Wulfila became the first bishop of the (Christian) Goths.
-By 348, one of the (Pagan) Gothic kings (reikos) began persecuting the Christian Goths, and Wulfila and many other Christian Goths fled to Moesia Secunda (in modern Bulgaria) in the Roman Empire.
+By 348, one of the (Pagan) Gothic kings (reikos) began persecuting the Christian Goths, and Wulfila and a number of other Christian Goths fled to Moesia Secunda (in modern Bulgaria) in the Roman Empire.
 Other Christians, including Wereka, Batwin, and Saba, died in later persecutions.

 Between 348 and 383, Wulfila translated the Bible into the Gothic language.
 Thus some Arian Christians in the west used the vernacular languages, in this case including Gothic and Latin, for services, as did Christians in the eastern Roman provinces, while most Christians in the western provinces used Latin.